abhi9720/querycraft-ai/README.md

 ## 10. License

-The SQL Query Agent is licensed under the MIT License.
+QueryCraftAI is licensed under the MIT License.